 Below, we’ve selected some of the best campsites in France, where you can enjoy a range of sports, activities and facilities before hunkering down for the night in a cosy cottage or tent.
 Make time to explore your surroundings; you can take a day trip to explore vineyards in Dordogne, go on coastal walks along the beaches in Brittany or hike through the Vosges mountain range in eastern France.

 Whether you’re considering tailor-made family holidays or a fun stay with a group of friends, continue reading for our round-up of the best campsites in France.
+Looking for more reasons to love France?
+Discover 20 fun facts about France.

 Ideally situated at the foot of the Cascades du Sautadet, Camping Les Cascades is perfect for families looking to go camping in France.
 There’s five hectares of unspoilt nature to enjoy, where you can splash about in the heated swimming pool and paddling pools, spread out on the beach or head out to the nearby villages just a short walk away.